Deformation Quantization for Actions of K\"ahlerian Lie Groups: Tempered pairs for normal -groups

 which is a tempered function in $a_1,\dots,a_n$.
 As the CBH product in a nilpotent group is polynomial, linearly decomposing $n'_1N_1+\dots n'_mN_m$ along the root space decomposition and using the above computation, we get that the $n_i$ coordinates of the product of $x$ and $x'$ are tempered in all variables.
+For the inverse map, as $(a,n)^{-1}=(-a,-e^{-\ad a}n)$, the above computation also shows the result. \end{proof}